 The Graduate Certificate in Public Health online program at Oregon State University is designed for public health practitioners and others seeking professional development and continuing education within the field of public health.
-The program focuses on the five core areas of public health: epidemiology, biostatistics, health promotion and behavior, environmental and occupational health, and health management and policy.

 Students in PHHS are not required to have a minor; however, many students choose to complete a minor to complement their major or to meet credit hour requirements.